logicahealth/covid-19/fsh/ig-data/input/pagecontent/index.md

 DO NOT use the FHIR profiles or data elements defined in the COVID-19 HL7 FHIR Implementation Guide to transmit data to state or local health departments as part of electronic case reporting.

+#### User Response Survey

+If you are using profiles or guidance from this implementation guide or plan on using them, please fill out this survey so that we know may who is using it and in what capacity.
+Thank you!
+[User Response Survey](https://docs.google.com/forms/d/1oDzSapfUrAkH1pAz3hLR7NXjAm5v6OxMaiRvVnLfkFs/edit)

 #### Sources

 The following reporting forms, documents, and terminology sources were consulted when creating the profiles for this IG.
 This list will grow as new profiles are added.